Holiday lights recycling

-Residents can drop off holiday lights for recycling at the Public Works Department, at the corner of East Lake Avenue and Shermer Road, starting November 11 through February 28, 2020.
+Residents can drop off holiday lights for recycling at the Public Works Department, at the corner of East Lake Avenue and Shermer Road, through February 28, 2020.
 A receptacle is outside the center for collection marked with a sign.

 Acceptable items for recycling include: mini-lights or Italian lights; C7 lights, C9 lights, rope lights, LED lights and extension cords.
 All colors and lengths of lights will be accepted.

 Items that will not be acceptable for recycling include: garlands, live greens, wreaths or other non-recyclable materials.